-One of New Mexico’s most popular museums opened to the public in 1953 and has gained national and international recognition as home to the world’s largest collection of folk art.
-The extraordinary collection of some 150,000 artifacts from more than 150 nations forms the basis for exhibitions in four distinct wings — Bartlett, Girard, Hispanic Heritage, and Neutrogena.
+Since its founding in 1953, Museum of International Folk Art has been a place to connect people through creative expression and cross-cultural understanding.
+Remaining one of New Mexico’s most popular museums, the museum has gained national and international recognition as home to the world’s largest collection of folk art.
+The extraordinary collection of some 150,000 artifacts from more than 150 nations forms the basis for exhibitions in five distinct wings — Bartlett, Girard, Hispanic Heritage, Neutrogena, and the Gallery of Conscience.

-Annual public programs include Arts Alive, Day of the Dead, Winter Celebration, and the Santa Fe International Folk Art Market.
+Annual public programs include Arts Alive, Day of the Dead, Winter Celebration, and a collaboration with the International Folk Art Market.